Mount Everest: Flora and fauna

 There is very little native flora or fauna on Everest.
 A type of moss grows at 6480 m on Mount Everest and it may be the highest altitude plant species.
 An alpine cushion plant called Arenaria is known to grow below 18000 ft in the region.
 According to the study based on satellite data from 1993 to 2018, vegetation is expanding in the Everest region.
 Researchers have found plants in areas that were previously deemed bare.

-A minute black jumping spider of the genus Euophrys has been found at elevations as high as 6700 m, possibly making it the highest confirmed non-microscopic permanent resident on Earth.
+A minute species of black jumping spider, Euophrys omnisuperstes, has been found at elevations as high as 6700 m, possibly making it the highest confirmed non-microscopic permanent resident on Earth.
 Another Euophrys species, E. everestensis, has been found at 5030 m, and may feed on insects that have been blown there by the wind.
 There is a high likelihood of microscopic life at even higher altitudes.

 The bar-headed goose migrates over the Himalayas and have been seen flying at the higher altitudes of the mountain.
 In 1953, George Lowe (part of the expedition of Tenzing and Hillary) said that he saw bar-headed geese flying over Everest's summit.
 Another bird species, the chough, have been spotted as high as the South Col at 7906 m and yellow-billed choughs have been seen as high as 7900 m.

 Yaks are often used to haul gear for Mount Everest climbs.
 They can haul around 100 kg (220 pounds), have thick fur and large lungs.
 Other animals in the region include the Himalayan tahr, which is sometimes the prey of the snow leopard.
 The Himalayan black bear can be found up to about 14000 ft and the red panda is also present in the region.
 One expedition found a surprising range of species in the region including a pika and ten new species of ants.

 Conservation

-From the Nepalese side, Everest is protected as part of Sagarmatha National Park, while from the Chinese side the mountain is protected as part of Qomolangma National Nature Reserve.
+On the Nepalese side, Everest is protected as part of Sagarmatha National Park, while on the Chinese side the mountain is protected as part of Qomolangma National Nature Reserve.